 Imperial County Film Commission

 It’s been called the “Greatest Meeting of Land and Sea.”
 Monterey County’s beautiful, diverse locations have drawn filmmakers for decades.
-Dramatic coastal settings include Carmel-by-the-Sea, Big Sur, Monterey, and there’s rural and agricultural looks in the Salinas Valley.
-From famous films to Big Little Lies the best locations are here.
+Dramatic coastal settings from Pacific Grove and Carmel-by-theSea to Big Sur and Monterey.
+Plus rural, agricultural looks in the Salinas Valley.
+From famous films to Big Little Lies, the best locations are here.

 Monterey County Film Commission